MicroPyramid/django-mfa/docs/index.rst

 Django MFA
 =========================

-This application provides simple Digg-style pagination.
-It is devoted to implementing web pagination in very few steps.
+This application provides an implementation of Multi-Factor Authentication.

 The **source code** for this app is hosted at https://github.com/MicroPyramid/django-mfa